pyinstaller/pyinstaller/doc/hooks.rst

 ``hiddenimports``
     A list of module names (relative or absolute) that should be part of the bundled app.
-    This has the same effect as the ``--hidden-import`` command line option, but it can contain a list of names and is applied automatically only when the hooked module is imported.
+    This has the same effect as the :option:`--hidden-import` command line option, but it can contain a list of names and is applied automatically only when the hooked module is imported.
     Example::